Faris Efendić: Canada

 In the summer of 2015, he played in the Canadian Soccer League with Milton SC.
 Midway through the season, he was traded to Toronto Croatia.
 He helped Toronto secure a playoff berth by finishing second in the First Division.
 In the opening round of the postseason, the Croats defeated his former club, Milton.
 Toronto would advance to the championship final after defeating York Region Shooters in the semi-finals.
 He would participate in the CSL Championship final where Toronto defeated SC Waterloo Region for the title.

 He played at the indoor level in the winter of 2017–18 in the Mississauga-centered Arena Premier League with Croatia AC.
 In their debut season, the Croats managed to win the championship title.
 He returned for an additional season with Croatia for the 2018-19 indoor season.

 In 2018, he returned to the CSL to play with CSC Mississauga.

 Efendić made a brief return to Toronto Croatia for the 2019 Croatian World Club Championship and was featured in the tournament final against SC Croat San Pedro but lost the series.

 Referee career

-Efendić served as the assistant referee in the CSL Championship final between Scarborough SC and FC Ukraine United in 2019.
+Efendić was the assistant referee in the CSL Championship final between Scarborough SC and FC Ukraine United in 2019.
 In 2021, he once more officiated a championship match as an assistant between Scarborough and FC Vorkuta.